Responsibilities of occupiers

 In calculating the space available for each person on any premises, only include the areas that are open to the public.

 When you are working out the maximum number of people allowed on the premises, do not include people who are

 - working on the premises – except for workers at a construction site, industrial premises (such as a factory), office premises, or a warehouse or distribution centre.

 - on the premises because of an emergency.

-For food and drink businesses, do not include people who are ordering or collecting orders that will not be consumed on the premises.
+For food and drink businesses, do not include people who are ordering take-away, waiting for their order or collecting orders.

 Calculate your area